Ecotricity Explains: Vampire devices

 Top tip

-Your In-Home Display (IHD) gives you your usage data in near real time, so you can work out which appliances are using more energy and adding to your bill.
+Your in-home display (IHD) gives you your usage data in near real time, so you can work out which appliances are using more energy and adding to your bill.

 Not got a smart meter yet?
 Give our team a call on 0345 555 7100 to book your installation today.